-Skiers and snowboarders flock to Mammoth in the winter for the fresh plow and the versatile terrain, but the area also has a natural après ski (or anytime of year) relaxation remedy: a network of hot springs left behind from a volcano that exploded hundreds of thousands of years ago, many of which are safe for soaking and all of which have water temperatures ranging from 95 F to 105 F. During the winter, it’s a little harder to get to most of them, but Wild Willy’s (also known as Crowley’s) is a short walk from the parking lot (there’s a boardwalk, but in the winter it may be covered with snow, so make footwear decisions accordingly), which makes it accessible year-round.
-At the end of the boardwalk, you’ll find two hot springs—the first can hold 30+ people and second one is heart-shaped, hotter, and only has room for a couple of folks—but both have stunning views of the Eastern Sierras that, combined with the restorative powers of a soak in a natural hot spring, will quickly remind you why California is such a magical place while also making you forget whatever troubles are on your mind.
+Skiers and snowboarders flock to Mammoth in the winter for the fresh plow and the versatile terrain, but the area also has a natural après ski (or anytime of year) relaxation remedy: a network of hot springs left behind from a volcano that exploded hundreds of thousands of years ago, many of which are safe for soaking and all of which have water temperatures ranging from 95 degrees to 105 degrees.
+Wild Willy’s (also known as Crowley’s) is a short walk from the parking lot and in the winter may be covered with snow, but there is a boardwalk, which makes it pretty accessible year-round (appropriate footwear required).
+At the end of the boardwalk, you’ll find two hot springs—the first can hold 30+ people and the second one is heart-shaped, hotter, and only has room for a couple of folks—but both have stunning views of the Eastern Sierras that, combined with the restorative powers of a soak in a natural hot spring, will quickly remind you why California is such a magical place, while also making you forget whatever troubles are on your mind.

 The Cypress Tree Tunnel looks like something straight out of a fairytale book, but it does exist and it’s quite spectacular to see in person.
 A long row of cypress trees in the Point Reyes Peninsula form a natural tunnel with their lengthy branches.
 When you see the sign that says North District Operations Center off of Sir Francis Drake Blvd, you’ll know you’re in the right spot.
 Sunset hour is a popular time to visit with professional photographers and amateurs flocking to get the perfect shot, but sunrise is also a good time to visit and a bit less crowded.
 Park in the small designated lot and definitely don’t park anywhere on or close to the trees.